 The Real Reason: Your boss doesn’t fully recognize your efforts causing you to feel unappreciated and resentful.

 The Symptoms: When his name is in your inbox or you hear his voice coming down the hall, you cringe.

 The Solution: Ask your boss for feedback on your performance, and give him some feedback on his.

-If someone is constantly telling you what to do but never giving you any recognition for your efforts, yeah, it’s easy to hate them.
-The same is true if his or her management style is contrary to your personality.
-If your boss uses yelling and name-calling to get results, and that’s not what motivates you, you will learn to dread those weekly staff meetings.
+If someone is constantly telling you what to do but never giving you any recognition for your efforts, yeah, it’s easy to hate your boss.
+The same is true if their management style is contrary to your personality.
+If your boss uses yelling and name-calling to get results and that’s not what motivates you, you will learn to dread those weekly staff meetings.

 But hatred can be diffused by communication, says Williams.
 “A lot of times bosses don’t recognize that what they are doing is causing problems,” she says.
 For example, if your boss is a screamer, Williams advises you tell her, “I know you must be frustrated, and I know it’s a hard job, but I’m going to perform better if you don’t scream at me.”
 One of Williams’ clients tried this approach and was successful.
 “The boss said, ‘I didn’t realize I was raising my voice to that degree.’
 There was surprisingly receptive feedback to that conversation.
 And often, negative boss behavior is bully behavior.
 Once they’re called out on it, they usually go and pick on someone else.”

 LISTEN: Download the HerMoney podcast and listen wherever you listen to your favorite shows.

 7. What You Say: ‘I Chose the Wrong Career’

 The Real Reason: You’ve given up on your dreams.